neu-rah/paco/README.md

 ```javascript
 #> TC_Right { value: TC_Pair { a: '', b: [ '1', '2', '3' ] } }
 ```
-This is the basic for of parsing (feeding a parser).
+This is the basic form of parsing (feeding a parser).
 However a `parse` function is available:

 ```javascript
 parse(digits)("123")
 ```
-it will performe as the former.
+it will perform as the former.
 But will output

 ```javascript
 #> TC_Right { value: [ '1', '2', '3' ] }